 i.
-Respondent shall include in the written notification the following information: 1) the name and location of the facility to which the Waste Material is to be shipped; 2) the type and quantity of the Waste Material to be shipped; 3) the expected schedule for the shipment of the Waste Material; and 4) the method of transportation.
-Respondent shall notify the state in which the planned receiving facility is located of major changes in the shipment plan, such as a decision to ship the Waste Material to another facility within the same state, or to a facility in another state.
+Respondent shall include in the written notification the following information: 1) the name and location of the facility to which the Thorium Contaminated Soil is to be shipped; 2) the type and quantity of the Thorium Contaminated Soil to be shipped; 3) the expected schedule for the shipment of the Thorium Contaminated Soil; and 4) the method of transportation.
+Respondent shall notify the state in which the planned receiving facility is located of major changes in the shipment plan, such as a decision to ship the Thorium Contaminated Soil to another facility.

 b.
 Other Waste Material.
-If Respondent encounters any hazardous substances that are not radioactively contaminated in the course of conducting the Work, then before shipping any such non-radioactively contaminated hazardous substances, pollutants, or contaminants from the Site to an off-site location, Respondent shall obtain U.S. EPA's certification that the proposed receiving facility is operating in compliance with the requirements of CERCLA Section 121(d)(3), 42 U.S.C. § 9621(d)(3), and 40 C.F.R. § 300.440.
-Respondent shall only send hazardous substances, pollutants, or contaminants from the Site to an off-site facility that complies with the requirements of the statutory provision and regulation cited in the preceding sentence.
+If Respondent encounters any hazardous substances that are not Thorium Contaminated Soil in the course of conducting the Work-such hazardous substances, Respondent shall obtain U.S. EPA's certification that the proposed receiving facility is operating in compliance with the requirements of CERCLA Section 121(d)(3), 42 U.S.C. § 9621(d)(3), and 40 C.F.R. § 300.440.
+Respondent shall only send hazardous substances, pollutants, or contaminants from the Site to an off-site facility that complies with the requirements of CERCLA Section 121(d)(3), 42 U.S.C. § 9621(d)(3), and 40 C.F.R. § 300.440.

 i.
 Prior to the initial shipment of non-radioactively contaminated Waste Material originating from the Site, Respondent shall provide written notification of such shipment to the appropriate state environmental official and to the On-Scene Coordinators.
-Settling Defendant shall comply with the terms and conditions of the notification requirements of Paragraph 21.a. i. for each such shipment of non-radioactive hazardous substances, pollutants, and contaminants.
+Respondent shall comply with the terms and conditions of the requirements of Paragraph 21 (a)(i) for each such shipment of non-radioactive hazardous substances, pollutants, and contaminants.

 ii.
 The identity of any facility and state receiving the non-radioactively contaminated Waste Material will be determined by Respondent following the award of the contract for the removal action.
-Respondent shall provide the information required by Paragraph 21(a) and 21(b) as soon as practicable after the award of the contract and before the Waste Material is actually shipped.
+Respondent shall provide the information required by 21(a) and (b) as soon as practicable after the ε ward of the contract and before the Waste Material is actually shipped.